Joan Juliet Buck: Novels and adaptations

-Buck's novels about multicultural expatriates are The Only Place To Be published by Random House in 1982 and Daughter of the Swan published by Weidenfeld & Nicolson in 1987.
-She was one of a long line of writers commissioned to adapt D. M. Thomas's novel The White Hotel.
-Her version was singled out by Thomas as "faithful and intelligent" among versions that included ones by the writer himself and Dennis Potter but the film has never been made.
+Buck's two novels about multicultural expatriates are The Only Place To Be, published by Random House in 1982, and Daughter of the Swan, published by Weidenfeld & Nicolson in 1987.
+She was one of a long line of writers commissioned to adapt, for film, D. M. Thomas's novel The White Hotel.
+Her version was singled out by Thomas as "faithful and intelligent" among versions that included ones by the writer himself and Dennis Potter, but the film has never been made.

 In 2009, the story "The Ghost of the Rue Jacob" was a big hit at The Moth.
-In February 2012, Buck went on "The Unchained Tour of Georgia" headed by George Green, founder of The Moth, on a remodeled 1975 Bluebird schoolbus funded by Kickstarter.
-It was a hit of the independent bookstores of the state plus Jacksonville.
+In February 2012, Buck went on "The Unchained Tour of Georgia" headed by George Green on a remodeled 1975 Bluebird schoolbus funded by Kickstarter.